 - Crisis, Risk and Strategic Change Management (20 credits)*

-Dissertation OR Enterprise Project OR Consultancy Project (60 credits).
+Dissertation OR Enterprise Project OR Consultancy Project OR Internship Project* (60 credits).

 The availability of offered modules is subject to a minimum class size.
 Please see our Terms & Conditions for further information.